 - - We disclose your personal data to Hermès employees that need to have access to your personal data and are authorized to process them in order to achieve the aforementioned purposes and who are committed to confidentiality.

 The Hermès group companies are located worldwide.
+Some of your data can be shared with other Hermès entities in the purpose detailed in the heading "Why do we collect your personal data and how do we use it?"
 As a result, personal data may be transferred outside the country where you are located.
-This includes transfers to countries outside the European Union (“EU”) and to countries that do not have laws that provide adequate protection for personal data according to the European Commission
+This includes transfers to countries outside the European Union (“EU”) and to countries that do not have laws that provide adequate protection for personal data according to the European Commission.

 To ensure lawful transfers of data, transfers are done based on relevant and approved contractual clauses by data protection authorities.